event-driven-io/emmett/docs/getting-started.md

 One of the mentioned benefits is testing, which Emmett helps to do out of the box.

-::: info For Event Sourcing, the testing pattern looks like this:
+::: tip For Event Sourcing, the testing pattern looks like this:

 - **GIVEN** set of events recorded for the entity,
 - **WHEN** we run the command on the state built from events,